Interiors photographs: Christopher O’Donnell

-Classic and minimal, with a feminine edge.
-I definitely have a strong sense of ‘Scandi’ style, having grown up in Oslo, but I’ve also travelled a lot and lived in so many other different places and cities, such as Sydney and Barcelona, where I’ve definitely picked up some style references from my years living abroad.
+Anneli Bush answers, classic and minimal, with a feminine edge.
+I definitely have a strong sense of ‘Scandi’ style, having grown up in Oslo.
+But, I’ve also travelled a lot and lived in so many other different places and cities, such as Sydney and Barcelona, where I’ve definitely picked up some style references from my years living abroad.

 What are your favourite interiors stores?

 I shop a lot of my interiors online – favourites include eBay, Amazon, Wayfair and Nest.
-In terms of stores, I love West Elm, Habitat, Anthropologie, TK Maxx, Zara Home, H&M Home, John Lewis, Marks & Spencer, Designers Guild, Skandium and House of Hackney (and so many more)… For markets, I love Chiswick Car Boot Sale, Portobello Road, Borough Market, Brick Lane and Columbia Road.
+In terms of stores, I love West Elm, Habitat, Anthropologie, TK Maxx, Zara Home, H&M Home, John Lewis, Marks & Spencer, Designers Guild, Skandium and House of Hackney (and so many more)… Anneli Bush says for markets, I love Chiswick Car Boot Sale, Portobello Road, Borough Market, Brick Lane and Columbia Road.

 You renovated this house, what exactly did you do?